 activities, and career goals.

 - Show participation in extra-curricular activities.
 Activities which demand thought, repetition, and

 perfection of technique will receive special positive attention.

-- Submit a letter of recommendation from a high school science teacher.
+- Submit a letter of recommendation from a high school science (or math) teacher.

-- Submit the Science Division Scholarship Application Form (attached).
+- Submit the Science Division/Choose Ohio First Scholarship Application Form (attached).

-*Materials must be submitted by March 1 of the student's senior year in high school.
+*Materials must be submitted between January 1 and March 15 of the student's senior year in high school.

 The Gill Scholarship - The Dr. A. Bruce Gill, M.D. and Mabel Woodrow Gill Endowment Fund for Science